Netflix/OpenVPCal/README.md

   <tr>
    <td><code>USE WHITE POINT OFFSET</code>
    </td>
-   <td>If checked, the plate original white point will be shofted towards the measured white point of the indicated file, prior to perform the analysis and the calibration
+   <td>If checked, the plate's original white point will be shifted towards the measured white point of the indicated file, prior to performing the analysis and the calibration
    </td>
   </tr>
   <tr>
    <td><code>WHITE POINT OFFSET SOURCE FILE</code>
    </td>
-   <td>A path to a file with the white point offset source
+   <td>A path to an image file with the white point offset source
    </td>
   </tr>
 </table>